Singapore Airlines Plans New First & Business Class, A350 Retrofits

 Official details about the new first class are limited, other than that it’s “designed with increasingly discerning travellers in mind,” and that the first class seats “promise to deliver an unparalleled in-flight experience.”

 We have reason to believe that the new cabin will be in a 1-2-1 layout.
 Why?
-Well, a sharp reader pointed to this Singapore Airlines patent that was filed a while back, clearly for the carrier’s new first class product.
+Well, Singapore Airlines filed a patent some time back, clearly for the carrier’s new first class product.
 The patent is for the 777-9, where the airline will have a first class cabin with six seats.

 The plan seems to be to have individual suites along the windows, plus a double suite in the center.
 However, the center suite can be used by either one or two people, so if people are traveling separately, there’s a partition that can go up.